MyoHub/myosuite/README.md

 env.close()
 ```

 You can find [tutorials](https://github.com/facebookresearch/myosuite/tree/main/docs/source/tutorials#tutorials) on how to load MyoSuite models/tasks, train them, and visualize their outcome.
 Also, you can find [baselines](https://github.com/facebookresearch/myosuite/tree/main/myosuite/agents) to test some pre-trained policies.

+## 🔥 NeurIPS-MyoChallenge 2022

+MyoSuite is supporting the [NeurIPS-MyoChallenge 2022](https://github.com/ET-BE/myoChallengeEval).
+The challenge consists of two tracks: a Die reorientation task and a Baoding ball task.
+Solutions can be uploaded following those [instructions](https://github.com/ET-BE/myoChallengeEval).

 ## License